Shalva Chigirinsky: Development business

-After returning to Russia in the early 1990s, Chigirinsky, as the S+T Group Handels GmbH majority owner, managed construction and reconstruction real estate projects, including Moscow's heritage landmarks.
+After returning to Russia in the early 1990s, Chigirinsky, as the S+T Group Handels GmbH majority owner, managed construction and reconstruction of real estate projects, including Moscow's heritage landmarks.
 The businessman started his development activities back in the days of the first city mayor Gavriil Popov.
 The first landmark project in Moscow was an office block for the Moscow Complex of Urban Planning Policy and Construction in Nikitsky Lane.
 Back in the early 1990s, the businessman met Moscow Mayor Yury Luzhkov and his wife Yelena Baturina.
 As a result, he was able to ensure the growth of his development business.
 By 1997, Chigirinsky bought out Stock's share of the business and renamed the company ST Group, becoming chairman of the board of directors.

 In 2001, Chigirinsky established the Moscow Development Company (MDC) on a parity basis with the Moscow Government.
 The most known MDC's projects were the construction of the International Business Center "Moscow City" and the establishment of Metro-Real retail chain of 20 hypermarkets, under an agreement with the German Metro Group.

 In 2002, Shalva Chigirinsky transferred his assets in ST Group to his younger brother Alexander, who in 2007 renamed the company into Snegiri Group.
-Same year Shalva Chigirinsky founded STT Group LLC, which became a co-owner of MDC on an equal footing with the Moscow Government.
+The same year, Shalva Chigirinsky founded STT Group LLC, which became a co-owner of MDC on an equal footing with the Moscow Government.

 In 2007, the businessman transferred all development projects to the portfolio of the Russian Land Ltd. The total floor space of projects Chigirinsky was involved in exceeded 2 million m2 by the middle of 2007.
 The largest units were constructions of the Russia Tower in Moscow City (400,000 m2) and the multifunctional complex "Yugra" in Khanty-Mansiysk (161,000 m2); reconstructions of the Rossiya Hotel (410,000 m2) and New Holland Island in Saint Petersburg (68,000 m2).
 Sir Norman Foster was invited as an architect for most of the units.
 Chigirinsky implemented some of the landmark projects in collaboration with Russian retail businessman Igor Kesaev and Viktor Rashnikov, the owner of the Magnitogorsk Iron and Steel Works.

 Chigirinsky planned to list his company on the London Stock Exchange in 2008.
-In the preparation for the IPO, shareholders planned to subscribe stakes for 18—20% of the capital with an expected capitalization of the company of about $10 billion.
+In the preparation for the IPO, shareholders planned to subscribe stakes for 18—20% of the capital, with an expected capitalization of the company of about $10 billion.
 Thus, the placement volume could have reached $1.8—2 billion.
 According to Forbes, by that time, Chigirinsky had a net worth of US$2.5 billion, ranking him as the 44th richest Russian businessman.